yusuzech/web-scraping-examples/README.md

 **This repo is working in progress**

 This repo includes working code to scrape https://books.toscrape.com/ and https://quotes.toscrape.com/.
-The example codes should cover entire web scraping workflow.

 Tools Comparision: